Visiting NYC DOT Locations for Canopy Information & Permit/Construction Related Summons

-DOT enforces the laws and rules that govern the way utilities, plumbers, contractors, other governmental agencies, and property owners perform work on the City's sidewalks, roadways and highways.
-DOT's inspectors also review work sites for compliance with permit stipulations, and issue violations when they find non-compliance with the laws and rules.
+NYC DOT's Highway Inspection and Quality Assurance (HIQA) division is a citywide operation with offices in each of the five boroughs.
+HIQA enforces the laws and rules that govern the way utilities, plumbers, contractors, other governmental agencies, and property owners perform work on the City's sidewalks, roadways and highways.
+HIQA inspectors also review work sites for compliance with permit stipulations, and issue violations when they find non-compliance with the laws and rules.

-DOT employs crews day and night to monitor active construction sites to ensure that the safe, smooth flow of pedestrian and vehicular traffic is maintained at all times, and that contractors and others performing work properly restore roadways and street hardware.
-Report a street defect to DOT Report a backfill, base or wearing course DOT’s FY 2019 Winter Moratorium (Restoration Policy)
+NYC DOT employs crews day and night to monitor active construction sites to ensure that the safe, smooth flow of pedestrian, cyclist and vehicular traffic is maintained at all times, and that contractors and others performing work properly restore roadways and street hardware.
+Report a street defect to NYC DOT Request/Cancel a Confirmation Number for a Permit Issued by NYC DOT NYC DOT’s FY 2022 Winter Moratorium (Restoration Policy) (pdf) Additional Resources for Contractors via Street Works Permits

 - Placement and use of construction material and equipment at building construction sites so that it does not interfere with pedestrian and vehicular safety.